 City Lore believes in the democratizing potential of the worldwide web

-City Lore’s City of Memory site is a participatory, dynamic story map of the city.
+City Lore’s Story Map and our older City of Memory sites is a participatory, dynamic story map of the city.
 It features highlights of City Lore’s extensive documentation, invites viewers to post their own stories, and enables us to work closely with communities to place themselves “on the map.”
 Check out our Youtube channel for a sample of our extensive documentation of New York City communities.